 At the NIHR, we have a responsibility to demonstrate the value and impact of the research we fund and support.

-We capture qualitative and quantitative data on the outputs, outcomes and impact of our research through Researchfish - an online data collection platform used by over a hundred funders.
+We capture qualitative and quantitative data on the outputs, outcomes and impact of our research through Researchfish - an online data collection platform used by research funders globally.
 It is one tool in our toolbox, providing us with detailed information directly from NIHR-funded researchers.

 Reporting using Researchfish